kalafut/imohash/algorithm.md

 ### Hash calculation

-The core hashing routine uses murmurhash3 in a 128-bit configuration.
+The core hashing routine uses [MurmurHash3](https://code.google.com/p/smhasher/wiki/MurmurHash3) in a 128-bit configuration.
-Hashing in full mode is identical to passing the entire message to Murmhash3.  sampled mode constructs a new message using three samples from the original:
+Hashing in *Full* mode is identical to passing the entire message to Murmhash3.  *Sampled* mode constructs a new message using three samples from the original:

-Consider message M of length L an array of bytes, M[0]...M[L-1].
+Message M of length L is an array of bytes, M[0]...M[L-1].
 If L > t, full mode is used and h'=Murmur3(M).
-Otherwise, samples are made selected and concatenated as follows:
+Otherwise, samples are selected and concatenated as follows:

 ```
 middle = floor(L/2)